Welsh midwives vote to strike, but England turnout too low

 "The Welsh Government must now do so to get maternity services in Wales back on track, and to stop the inevitable exodus of demoralised staff."

+"We are unable to increase our pay offer without additional funding being made available by the UK government," he said.

+"NHS Wales organisations are exploring all options to ensure there will be a safe level of staffing, with life-saving and life-maintaining care being provided during any industrial action."

-In a separate announcement, NHS physiotherapy staff in most of England and every health board in Wales also voted to take strike action, in their first ever ballot on pay.
+In a separate announcement, physiotherapy staff in over half of NHS trusts in England and every health board in Wales also voted to take strike action, in their first ever ballot on pay.

 "We are short-staffed, overworked, exhausted," said Jill Taylor, a physiotherapist and chair of the Chartered Society of Physiotherapy's pay committee.